Magnetic Force

 The force exerted on a moving charge or current-carrying conductor by a magnetic field.

-Why is Magnetic Force important?
+What is the Magnetic Force formula?